 Diversity drives innovation

-WEConnect International is a corporate-led non-profit which provides business education and connections to companies that are at least 51 percent owned, managed and controlled by one or more women.
+WEConnect International is a corporate-led non-profit that provides business education and connections to companies that are at least 51 percent owned, managed and controlled by one or more women.
 Together, WEConnect’s corporate members have a staggering $700 billion in annual purchasing power.

 Corporate members are clear that they don’t want to give women’s businesses special treatment.
 Just being a woman won’t win you business.
 But they are sincere about actively increasing diversity in their supply-chain and ensuring that the diversity of their customers is reflected in their supply chain.
-WEConnect members are keen to encourage and, where possible, support women-led businesses who could be possible suppliers either directly or to their tier one or tier two supply networks.
+WEConnect members are keen to encourage and, where possible, support women-led businesses that could be possible suppliers either directly or to their tier one or tier two supply networks.

 To overcome issues like women cynically being used as ‘fronts’, which started to emerge in the early days of supplier diversity initiatives in the US, a process of ‘certification’ has sprung up.
 Most of the multinational members of WEConnect will want to see that you are certified as a genuine women-owned and led business.
 You need to own at least 51% of your company.
-For full details of the process see the WEConnect Europe site.
+For full details of the process see the WEConnect international site.
 If you’d just like to boost your profile and get on the radar of the multi-national members then you can also self-register for free.